petros-d/docs/cloud/configure-deployment.md

 The ability to set minimum and/or maximum number of Workers is coming soon.

-### Worker Grace Period

-Celery Workers are forced to restart upon every change to Environment Variables and every code deploy to your Deployment.
-This is to make sure that Workers are executing with the most up-to-date code.
-To minimize disruption to task execution, however, Astronomer supports the ability to set a **Worker Grace Period**.

-If a deploy is triggered while a Celery Worker is executing a task and Worker Grace Period is set, the Worker will continue to process that task up to a certain number of minutes before restarting itself.
-By default, the grace period is 10 minutes.

 ### Scheduler

 The [Airflow Scheduler](https://airflow.apache.org/docs/apache-airflow/stable/concepts/scheduler.html) is responsible for monitoring task execution and triggering downstream tasks once dependencies have been met.
 By adjusting the **Scheduler Count** slider in the Astronomer UI, you can configure up to 4 Schedulers, each of which will be provisioned with the AU specified in **Scheduler Resources**.